epwr/lazy-linear-algebra/lib/README.md

 	- Implement Priorities to Operations (eg. build AST based on priorities - have lots so that I can add operations in the future as needed).
 Ensure that ((2 + 3) * 4) is still parsed properly.
 	- Add Dirac Notation (parses into a matrix I think?)
 	- Add Strings (in parse_single_token -- should be straightforward on the parser end).
+	- Ensure that programmers can do anything the interpreter does, just with less syntax sugar.

 ## Notes for a Refactor / Reuse